KevSnaider/HumanitySucks/README.md

 This is just a final course project, and are not related to the Cards Against Humanity owners.

-In the moment this project was proposed, the following text was in the official Cards Against Humanit web (in the FAQ's):
+In the moment this project was proposed, the following text was in the [official Cards Against Humanity web](https://cardsagainsthumanity.com/) (in the FAQ's):

 ```
 * - Do I have permission to make some crappy Cards Against